neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 * A **line**, an ordered sequence of 2 or more point tuples. `LineString([(0, 0), (1, 1)])`
 * A **polygon**, an ordered sequence of point tuples that form a closed polygon.
 It can also specify an optional unordered sequence of ring-like sequences specifying the interior boundaries or “holes” of the feature. `Polygon([(0, 0), (1, 1), (1, 0)])`

 `geoSeries` also store information about the projection used to generate the coordinates (`geoSeries.crs`).
-A single `geoDataFrame` can contain  multiple `geoSeries` with different CRS, which means you can store multiple projections of the same geospatial objects, although only one geomtry will be considered as the *active* geometry for a specific `geoDataFrame`.
+A single `geoDataFrame` can contain  multiple `geoSeries` with different CRS, which means you can store multiple projections of the same geospatial objects, although only one geometry will be considered as the *active* geometry for a specific `geoDataFrame`.

 But, how does one use GeoPandas then?
 Well, I am glad you asked.

-To start with, you need to read the geospatial file using `geoPandas.read_file()`, which automatically detects the filetype and returns a `geoDataFrame` object.
+To start with, you need to read the geospatial file using `geoPandas.read_file()`, which automatically detects the file type and returns a `geoDataFrame` object.

 ```python
 import geopandas as gpd